pmndrs/react-three-jolt/DEVELOPMENT.md

 ## Building

-Once you have the above installed, run the following to install dependencies and build all packages:
+Once you have the above installed, run the following to install dependencies and build the project:

 ```sh
 > yarn install